Learn Voiceover without a Voiceover Coach

 I will caution you not to make a habit of giving away your voiceover services for free.
 It’s one thing to volunteer for a good cause or to gain experience, but it’s another thing to do free work for a company that should be paying you because you want the job.
 If you feel tempted to take a job that doesn’t pay because the company doesn’t have a budget or will just find someone else, consider whether they would ever propose such an offer to their other employees.
 Voiceover is a fun job, but it’s still a job, and it’s still work.
 Aside from volunteer opportunities, you deserve to be paid for your work.

-If you choose to go rogue and tackle the world of voiceover without a coach, I want to hear from you!
+Hopefully, I’ve laid out a convincing argument for why you need a coach to be successful in this business.
+But if you do choose to go rogue and tackle the world of voiceover without a coach, I want to hear from you!
 Leave a comment to let me know you’re going to go for it so I can follow along with you.
 If you’re already in the middle of things, let me know how it’s going.

 Stealthy Study Habits